Vortox14/TravellersRestRedux/README.md

 * Customers ignore dirt, cold and darkness
 * Shops refresh stop every day
 * hotkey to instantly refresh shops
-* [NOT STARTED] Shops have their full range instead of a random selection
+* Shops have their full range instead of a random selection (Note: To make Rhia sell all crop seeds enable "All-season crops")
-* [NOT STARTED] Shop have increased quantity of items with limited supply
+* All shop items are available in unlimited quantities

 ## Downloading the mod